 Have a question about the kits or the assembly the assembly process?
 Feel free to contact us.

-This video in the how to make a moonshine still series covers safety and the tools you will need to complete the project.
+This video covers safety and lists the tools you will need to complete the project.

-This video covers bending tabs on the moonshine still boiler, shaping it, and securing it in order to rivet the boiler together.
+This video covers bending tabs on the boiler, shaping it, and securing it in order to rivet the boiler together.

-This video covers riveting the boiler, soldering the boiler wall seam, and soldering the bottom into the moonshine still boiler.
+This video covers riveting the boiler, soldering the boiler wall seam, and soldering the bottom into the boiler.

-This video covers riveting and soldering the moonshine still vapor cone and attaching it to the boiler.
+This video covers riveting and soldering the vapor cone and attaching it to the boiler.

 This video covers assembling the collar and soldering it to the vapor cone.
 It also covers assembling the cap skirt and soldering it to the cap plate.
 Note, if you have a 1 gallon kit, the process will be slightly different.
 See this guide for a few additional steps: http://www.clawhammersupply.com/pages/1-gallon-assembly-guide Come back to this page and continue with the videos to finish the 1 gallon still after reading the 1 gallon guide.

 This video covers soldering the copper column to the cap plate and skirt and assembling the drip arm.

 Note, the final product created by following the steps above is NOT a finished, functional still.
 To make the still functional, a 1/2" copper discharge tube (provided by the buyer) would need to be soldered into the 1/2" 45 degree coupling at the bottom of the drip arm, which would run to a collection vessel for distilled product.
 Additionally, additional copper pipe or hosing needs to be permanently attached to the drip arm to make a functional condenser.